Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Farm: the act of actively killing enemies in order to obtain items and loot.
 See: 'Gear,' 'Loot' and 'Run.'

-Flip: a term that refers to the act of [successfully] reselling an item in the auction house at a higher price than the original purchase price.
+Flip: vanilla - a term that refers to the act of [successfully] reselling an item in the auction house at a higher price than the original purchase price.

-FOT: short for "Fist of Thunder," a signature ability specific for the monk class.
+FOT: short for "Fists of Thunder," a signature ability specific for the monk class.

 Frog: refers to the legendary mojo, "Thing of the Deep," which is basically a frog held in the hands of a witch doctor.

-GAH: short for "Gold Auction House."
+GAH: vanilla - short for "Gold Auction House."
 This is the default auction house available in the game that serves as a trading junction for players.
 All sorts of items can be bought here for in-game gold.
-It is to be shut down on March 18, 2014.
+It was shut down on March 18, 2014.
 See: ‘AH’ and 'RMAH.'

 Gear: items used to equip Diablo characters; the backbone of the game.